Ball (gridiron football): Properties

 In the CFL, the stripes traverse the entire circumference of the ball; its ball used slightly different dimensions prior to the 2018 season, when the league adopted the NFL specifications for its ball with the previous striping retained.
 The UFL used a ball with lime-green stripes.
 The 2001 XFL used a novel color pattern, a black ball with red curved lines in lieu of stripes, for its footballs; this design was redone in a tan and navy color scheme for the Arena Football League in 2003.
 The 2020 XFL is standard brown but with X markings in team colors at each point (in 2020); in 2023, the league switched to a ball resembling the NFL ball, but with the team logo imprinted on one panel.
 Three indoor American football leagues; the Can-Am League, UIFL, and AIF, used a ball with red, white and blue panels.
 Both the 1980s and 2020s incarnations of the USFL have used the same Wilson football the NFL used at the time, with the only differences being the word markings and signature.
 The World Football League's football was a distinct orange color, said to be more visible during the night as most of that league's games would be played in the evenings.

 Prior to the merger, the American Football League's balls, the J6V (or J6-V / "Cushion Control") and J5V (or J5-V) by Spalding were 1/4 in narrower and 1/4 in longer than the NFL football.
 In Super Bowl I, the two teams played with their respective footballs from each league; the Chiefs used the AFL ball, and the Packers played with the NFL ball, "The Duke" by Wilson.

+The shape of the ball gives it different aerodynamic properties, depending on the way that it is thrown, kicked, or otherwise allowed to tumble across the field.
+The ball approximates the three-dimensional shape known in geometry as a lemon, which is formed by rotating a lens about its axis.
+A lens is formed by the intersection of two circles of the same radius.
+The cross-section of an NFL ball can be compared with a vesica piscis, which is a type of lens described in Euclid's Elements, where the center of each disk lies on the perimeter of the other.
+In a forward pass, the quarterback orients the ball with its lengthwise axis along the direction of travel, and imparts spin on it for gyroscopic stability.
+A 2012 RMIT University article gives the drag coefficient of NFL and NCAA footballs, with the ball pointing in the direction of its travel, of 0.19 and 0.20 respectively.